GuilhermeRBLC/GuilhermeRBLC/README.md

 <details open>
   <summary> English Profile </summary>

-Hello, I'm Guilherme, I'm fascinated by exploring the different applications of programming, my best skills are focused on web backend development with Java, PHP or Python, I also have knowledge in HTML, CSS3 and Javascript and their frameworks, such as Angular , I also study mobile development with Android.
+Hello, I'm Guilherme, I have been studying programming for over 10 years, initially on personal projects, on technical courses and at college.

-You can check out some of my work here on my GitHub.
+My main focus is agile development with scrum practices applied to the back-end coding in Java (SprinBoot), applying best practices such as Clean Code and SOLID principles, in addition to unit and integration tests, as well as versioning the code using Git.

-If you want to send me any questions or suggestions, don't hesitate to contact me.
+I have experience using MySQL, SQL SERVER and MongoDB databases.

-Thank you for visiting my profile!
+I also have knowledge in front-end (HTML, CSS, Javascript and Angular).

 - How to reach me **guilhermerblc@gmail.com**